 Never underestimate the purpose and power of your agency’s annual report!
-We know your organization is doing important work, and an annual report is a powerful tool.
+We know your organization is doing important work, and an annual report is an impactful tool.
 Why tackle developing an annual report?
 When done well, this report communicates impact, provides information on fiscal performance, and highlights donors.

 Is your annual report missing the mark?
 Consider these 4 strategies before getting started this year.